dimagong/react-take-home-test-2/README.md

 ## Specification

-Firstly, please create a fork of this repository.

 We created a NextJS application you can find in this repo.
 As a first step, please run `npm install && npm run dev` and let us know if you run into issues viewing the app on localhost.
 The application should look something like:

 ![plot](./screenshot.png)